waffle-iron/VBA-IDE-Code-Export/README.md

 # Still to come
 The ability to specify file locations
-The option to check that the file being worked on is in source control and if it is rad only or not
+The option to check that the file being worked on is in source control and if it is read only or not